marcusmayo/neural-networks/grc-llm-project/README.md

 A production-ready machine learning system that fine-tunes a TinyLlama 1.1B model using LoRA (Low-Rank Adaptation) for governance, risk, and compliance question-answering.
 The system provides instant, accurate responses to compliance queries across SOC 2, ISO 27001, and HIPAA frameworks - addressing a real business need similar to what Drata and other compliance automation platforms solve.

-## Development Notes

-This project was developed with AI assistance from ChatGPT and Claude for code generation, debugging, and documentation.
-All technical decisions, architecture choices, and final implementations were reviewed and validated by the developer.

 **Key Achievements:**
 - ✅ **100% accuracy** on evaluation dataset
 - ✅ **0.8-minute training time** with efficient LoRA fine-tuning